Lynx315/CLI-TaskBord/README.md

 ./cli-taskbord [command] [options]
 ```
 Replace `[command]` with one of the available commands (add, list, update, delete) and provide any necessary options.

-## Contribution Guidelines
-We welcome contributions to CLI-TaskBord!
-Here’s how you can help:

-1. **Fork the repository**: Create your own copy of the project.
-2. **Create a new branch**: Make your changes in a separate branch.
-3. **Submit a pull request**: Once you’re ready, submit a pull request with a clear description of your changes.

-Please ensure to follow the code of conduct and adhere to the project's coding standards.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.